OGxLuxuries/finrobot-food/README.md

 # blpapi-research
 Bloomberg API for Python

 Oliver's resources gathered on this API.
-Can only run on a PC with Bloomberg Terminal Software.
+Only successful run was with a PC with Bloomberg Terminal Software.
 Currently looking into Bloomberg anywhere capabilities.